 Pew Report Finds Major Opinion Shifts Across Generations

-(CN) — The Pew Research Center reported on Thursday that Generation Z, whose members were born after 1996, is the most racially and ethnically diverse generation the United States has ever seen and has decidedly progressive political leanings.
+(CN) — Generation Z is the most racially and ethnically diverse generation the United States has ever seen, with decidedly progressive political leanings, the Pew Research Center reported Thursday.

-The 10-page report by Kim Parker and Ruth Igielnik is titled “On the cusp of adulthood and facing an uncertain future: What we know about Generation Z so far.”

-One in four members of Gen Z are Latino, the study found.
+The study by Kim Parker and Ruth Igielnik emphasizes that 1 in 4 members of Gen Z, whose members were born after 1996, are Latino.
 Just over half are white, while 14% are black, 6% are Asian, and 5% are another race or biracial.
 Nearly a quarter — 22% — have at least one immigrant parent, and 44% of those age 7 to 17 lived with at least one parent who held a bachelor’s degree last year.
 About one-third of Gen Zers live in a single-parent household.

 “We do know, with regard to their views on race, that this is the most racially and ethnically diverse generation we’ve ever seen,” Parker said in a telephone interview.
 “So you could assume that some of the contexts in which they’re growing up, and the world around them, their peers, might have some influence on the way that they approach issues like race.”